-Submit one official set of sealed transcripts from every college or university attended.
+Submit one informal set of sealed transcripts from every college or university attended.
 SFSU transcripts can be unofficial copies from MySFSU.
+Applicants who are recommended for the program or added to the waitlist may be required to submit official transcripts at a later date, by the Credentials Department.